damien5314/RxReddit/README.md

 Note: So far I have only tested this library with apps of "installed" type.
 Apps with secrets will require an enhancement and should be supported eventually.

 ## Overview
-This library depends internally on [Retrofit 2](http://square.github.io/retrofit/) and [RxJava](https://github.com/ReactiveX/RxJava).
-You will get these dependencies for free after importing RxReddit.

 Clients can make requests to the reddit API through an instance of `RedditService`.
 The class is heavy, and authentication state is cached separately for each instance, so I recommend making your instance a singleton.

 A `RedditService` instance can be configured via `RedditService.Builder`, which requires you to set a few fields: